 The cake is so moist and fudgy.
 If you manage to have leftovers, it stays tender for days!

 And that frosting!
 You will fall in love with this simple yet decadent fudge frosting.
 Who wouldn't want to lick it straight off the spoon?

 Sheet cakes are often underrated.
-With a some simple piping around the edges and a shower of sprinkles, this sheet cake can be equally stunning as its layered cake friends.
+With a some simple piping around the edges and a shower of sprinkles, this Chocolate Sheet Cake recipe can be equally stunning as its layered cake friends.

 Not only is it super flavorful and moist, this sheet cake makes party prep and serving so much easier.
 No need to fuss over multiple cake pans and stacking layers.

-This sheet cake is perfect for traveling.
+This Chocolate Sheet Cake is perfect for traveling.
 If you are hosting a party outside of your home, then keeping the cake in the pan is the way to go.

 - Unsalted butter

 - Electric mixer (hand or stand)